webpack/webpack/README.md

 `webpack` replaces module names and paths with numbers. `webmake` don't do that and do resolves requires on client-side.
 This design of `webmake` was intended to support variables as arguments to require calls.
 `webpack` resolves requires in compile time and have no resolve code on client side.
 This results in smaller bundles.
-Variables as argments will be handled different and with more limitations.
+Variables as argments will be handled different and with more limitations in `webpack`.

 Another limitation in `webmake` which are based on the previous one is that modules must be in the current package scope.
 In `webpack` this is not a restriction.

+There is no `require.context` in `webmake`.
+Therefore there is a forced include list in options which allows modules to be required even if the names were not available at compile time.

 The design of `webmake` causes all modules with the same name to overlap.
 This can be problematic if different submodules rely on specific versions of the same module.